cypress-io/cypress-design/docs/3-Colors.md

 and then use them as e.g. `colors.jade[400]`, `colors.indigo[700]`

-CSS is generally prefered over this approach, but this can be useful in situations where using CSS would be irrelevant or overly complicated.
+CSS is generally preferred over this approach, but this can be useful in situations where using CSS would be irrelevant or overly complicated.

 For example, as a prop for a component: